What Does YODO Mean?YODO means "You Only Die Once" or "You Only Dump Once."

-You Only Die OnceWhen used with the meaning "You Only Die Once".
-The abbreviation YODO is an antonym (meaning the opposite) to the phrase YOLO ("You Only Live Once").
+You Only Die OnceWhen used with the meaning "You Only Die Once," the abbreviation YODO is an antonym of (i.e., it has the opposite meaning to) the phrase YOLO (You Only Live Once).
 In contrast to YOLO, YODO is used to describe a cautious approach to making life choices.

 Summary of Key Points

 First Definition for YODOYODO means "You Only Die Once."
 This is the most common definition for YODO on Snapchat, WhatsApp, Facebook, and Twitter.

 Second Definition for YODOYODO also means "You Only Dump Once."

 Image for YODOWhen I write YODO, I mean this:

 Examples of YODO in SentencesHere are examples of YODO being used in conversations: